m-nahrowi/chatBot-AI-Final/README.md

-# Beginner Level Chat-Bot in React Native
+# Chat-Bot in React Native

 This project contains a basic level chat ui and you can chat with the gemini ai.
 Ask Everything.
 I dont know how can you focus the gemini for the one project